 7.5.2.2 Error Vector Magnitude

 EVM performance is the SNR performance of the transmitted signal.
 In order to have the same link performance, IAB-MT output signal quality should have the same performance as UE then guarantee the link quality.
 UE requirements are reused by IAB-MT EVM requirements.
 The difference is that BPSK EVM requirement is removed considering BPSK modulation is not likely to be used by the backhaul link.
+As IAB-MT is part of IAB node which is a network node, the principle of EVM frame structure for IAB-MT measurement can reuse BS EVM frame structure.

 <Unchange part skipped>